uselagoon/lagoon/docs/administering_lagoon/graphql_api.md

       # TODO: Fill in the name field
       # This is the project name
       name: ""
-      # TODO: Fill in the customer field
+      # TODO: Fill in the private key field
-      # This is the id of the customer to assign to the project
+      # This is the private key for a project, which is used to access the git code
-      customer: 0
+      privatekey: ""
       # TODO: Fill in the openshift field
       # This is the id of the OpenShift to assign to the project
       openshift: 0